-I say that Papafragas is good at the right time, because the sunlight has to be hitting the beach and water exactly right for it to look like anything special.
-Catch it in the shade, and it may not look like much of anything to you and you may want to give it a skip.
+Papafragas is good at the right time because the sunlight must be hitting the beach and water exactly right for it to look like anything special.
+Catch it in the shade, and it may not look like much of anything to you, and you may want to give it a skip.

 17. enjoy the atmosphere in Pollonia

 Still wondering what to do in Milos?
 Located at the most eastern tip of Milos is Pollonia.
 It’s a tourist town in Milos that offers some higher-end dining options, coffee shops, and beautiful seaside views.

 It’s an ideal spot for families to stay in Milos as it has all the amenities you may need for a Greek holiday (plenty of restaurants, a good beach, and ample guesthouses).
 There’s a golden sand beach with shallow warm water, and Agia Paraskevi Church is a close Milos attraction to visit.

 If you’re interested in visiting the small neighboring island of Kimolos, there’s a daily ferry connection from Pollonia.

 18. Kleftiko Cove and Beach

 Kleftiko Beach is one of the best places to see in Milos.
 It’s one of the most famous coves on the island and was an old pirate hideout.
 Kleftiko is located on the island’s southwest tip and is mainly accessible by boat; though it’s possible to walk there, we don’t recommend it.

 Instead, book a sailboat and enjoy a fully captained experience full of swimming, snorkeling, and even a cookout on the beach.
 You’ll also see unique rock formations and traditional fishing villages!